-10 Most Popular Dog Breeds in Massachusetts: 2024 Update (With Pictures)
+10 Most Popular Dog Breeds in Massachusetts: 2025 Update (With Info & Pictures)

 The French Bulldog recently dethroned the Labrador Retriever after 31 years as the most popular dog breed in the US.
 But when you break down the popular breeds across different states, there are clear winners.